iamirmasoud/rnn_walkthrough/README.md

 ### [1_Vanilla_RNN_Basics](1_Vanilla_RNN_Basics.ipynb)

-Provides the implementation of a Vanilla RNN from scratch.
+This notebook provides the implementation of a Vanilla RNN from scratch.

 ### [2_Character_Model_with_Basic_RNN](2_Character_Model_with_Basic_RNN.ipynb)